Donald Trump, The Occupier

 Trump Threatens Birthright Citizenship

 There is no question that we need to get control of our borders and reform our immigration system.
 If we purport to be a country of laws, then our immigration laws need to be enforceable.
-While I don’t subscribe to Trump’s racist and xenophobic reasons for deporting people, orderly immigration is an important goal.
+While I don’t subscribe to Trump’s racist and otherwise offensive reasons for deporting people, orderly immigration is an important goal.
 But equally so are the need to buttress our dwindling working age population and our national responsibility to behave with grace and compassion.

 Listening to interviews of people who cross our borders illegally at great peril to themselves, one is struck by the ordinariness of their motivation.
 They just want to live more prosperous, secure lives.
 I’ll wager that any of our ancestors who came here voluntarily had the same motivation.

-Birthright citizenship is the legal principle that if a child is born in the United States, she is a citizen of this country regardless of the citizenship or immigration status of her parents.
+A part of the anti-immigration effort Trump promises is to eliminate birthright citizenship.
+This is the legal principle that if a child is born in the United States, she is a citizen of this country regardless of the citizenship or immigration status of her parents.
 More than thirty countries, including Canada and Mexico, recognize birthright citizenship.
 Others in Western Europe do not.
 They require at least one parent of the child to be a citizen.

 After the Civil War, the United States ratified several constitutional amendments designed to clarify the status of formerly enslaved people.
 Among these was the Fourteenth Amendment, which states “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States.”
 This is clear enough.
 The only possible ambiguity relates to the second clause regarding being subject to the jurisdiction of the United States.